yannallandit/atxTester/README.md

 ## Purpose
 This tool was created to generate a workload allowing to demonstrate the capabilities of HPE ATX.

 HPE ATX controls and optimizes the location of processes and threads in a NUMA server.

 ## Architecture
 atxTester is a single Python program generating 2 levels of sub-processes:

 1 the "parents" processes

 2 the child processes, obviously created by the parents

 ## Usage
-1 download atxtester.py
+1 download atxtester.py or atxTester.zip in the release tab

+2 unzip atxTester.zip

-2 run it as `python atxtester.py`
+3 run it as `python atxtester.py`

 Altough Python 3 is recommended, both Python version 2 and 3 work.
 Once atxTester is started, one need to provide the number of parents and the number of child.
-These values are usually related to the number of NUMA nodes and cores.
+These values are usually related to the number of NUMA nodes and cores. i
 For instance:

 `# python atxTester.py`